developer-log/blog/README.md

 ## Additional 🤓

 ### Testing 🥰
-Testing is done thanks to three frameworks:
+Testing is done thanks to two frameworks:
   - vitest
   - playwright

+Vitest is used for unit tests.
+It use happy dom to simulate browser DOM and `@nuxt/test-utils`.

+Playwright is used for end to end tests.
+It uses special selectors, those defined in `tests/data-selectors.ts`.

 ### Languages 👅
 Languages dictionaries are located in `@l`.
 Following languages are supported now: